-(b) Interest rate risk
+Interest rate risk (b)

 Exposure to interest rate risk arises on financial assets and financial liabilities recognised at the end of the reporting period whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
 Cash and cash equivalents on deposit at variable rates expose the Group to cash flow interest rate risk.
 The Group is exposed to movements in market interest rates on short term deposits.
-The policy is to monitor the interest rate yield curve out to 120 days to ensure a balance is maintained between the liquidity of cash assets and the interest rate return.
+The policy is to monitor the interest rate yield curve out to 120 days to ensure a balance is maintained between

-The effect on profit/(loss) and equity as a result of changes in the interest rate:

-2021 2020

-\$ \$

-Change in loss:

-Increase in interest rate by 200 basis points 7,533 7,926

-Decrease in interest rate by 200 basis points (7,533) (7,926)

-The above interest rate sensitivity analysis has been performed on the assumption that all other variables remain unchanged.

-(c) Equity Securities Price risk
+The liquidity of cash assets and the interest rate return.
+The effect on profit/(loss) and equity as a result of changes in the interest rate: 2021 2020 \$ \$ Change in loss: Increase in interest rate by 200 basis points 7,533 7,926 Decrease in interest rate by 200 basis points (7,533) (7,926) The above interest rate sensitivity analysis has been performed or remain unchanged. on the assumption that at all other variables (c) Equity Securities Price risk The Group is exposed to equity securities price risk.
+This arises